redis/redis-doc/topics/cluster-spec.md

 between the source and destination node, will generate a `-TRYAGAIN` error.
 The client can try the operation after some time, or report back the error.

+Scaling reads using slave nodes
+---

+Normally slave nodes will redirect clients to the authoritative master for the hash slot involved in a given command, however clients can use slaves in order to scale reads using the `READONLY` command.

+`READONLY` tells a Redis cluster slave node that the client is ok reading possibly stale data and is not interested in running write queries.

+When the connection is in *readonly* mode, the cluster will send a redirection to the client only in the context of an operation involving keys not served by the slave's master node.
+This may happen because:

+1. The client sent a command about hash slots never served by the master of this slave.
+2. The cluster was reconfigured (for example resharded) and the slave is no longer able to serve commands for a given hash slot.

+When this happens the client should update its hashslot map as explained in the previous sections.

+The *readonly* state of the connection can be undoed using the `READWRITE` command.

 Fault Tolerance
 ===